yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/python_in_kubernetes.md

       ```
 ### Verification

-Follow the below steps to verify that SnappyFlow has started to collect the trace.
+Follow the below steps to verify and view the trace data.
 1. Login into  SnappyFlow.
 2. Go to the **Application** tab.
 3. In the **Application** tab, navigate to your **Project** > **Application**.